Transferring files

 Portal

-The Portal top menu under Files/Home opens a window that enables convenient file transfer between Roar and your laptop.
-With this utility, small files can be conveniently moved, edited, uploaded, and downloaded.
+The Portal top menu under Files/Home opens a window that enables file transfer between Roar and your laptop.
+With this utility, small files can be moved, edited, uploaded, and downloaded.

 Use this method only for moving small (<1 GB) files; for larger files, use Globus.